 Time Out says

-Suburban dysfunction abounds in this underpowered by elegant indie drama
+Suburban dysfunction abounds in this underpowered but elegant indie drama

 The weight of expectations looms heavy over ‘The Nest’: from the pressure to provide for your family, as Rory (Jude Law) strives to do by moving them to London, or the pressure to follow up a stunning debut, which Sean Durkin attempts here nine years after ‘Martha Marcy May Marlene’.
 Durkin’s first film mesmerised the Sundance Festival audience; now he returns with an ominous tale of Gordon Gekko-style greed wrapped in a slow-burn domestic drama.
 While Durkin’s composition is immaculate, ‘The Nest’ sometimes feels overwrought given the intimacy of the material.
 The lush interiors and elaborate costumes choke some of the life from this suburban tragedy.